 The first challenge is to balance the compliance program and its supporting infrastructure with (existing) internal processes while meeting deadlines to ship products and launch services.
-Various approaches can help ease or solve such challenges and assist in the creation of a streamlined program that is not seen as a burden to development activities.
+Various approaches can help ease or solve such challenges and assist in the creation of a streamlined program that does pose a burden to development activities.